Rexabit/Outward-Sideloader/README.md

     |- Recipes (contains .json files)
  |- Texture2D (contains .png files)
 ```

+If you download this repository, an example folder is included to use as a template if you wish.

 Once your SL pack is ready, simply place it in Mods\SideLoader\ and it will be applied on launch.